 This chapter highlights the role of the concept of normativity in language and sexuality studies.
 It is argued that normativity has played a central role in this field, even if as a largely undertheorized concept.
 The theoretical discussion of normativity is advanced by conceptualizing norms as discursive formations and by distinguishing prescriptive from descriptive norms as well as normative mechanisms on the social micro-level from those on the social macro-level.
 Central patterns that are involved in the discursive construction of various sexual normativity types are outlined, namely heteronormativity (i.e., the notion that a particular version of heterosexuality is natural or preferable), homonormativity (i.e., normative notions of how gay men and lesbian women are supposed to be), and other sexual normativities.
 The concluding section discusses potential agendas for language and sexuality scholars in terms of changes in sexual normativities.

 This chapter discusses the relationship between language and sexual politics.
 It focuses on the ways language is used to police membership in different gendered and sexual groups, to construct self and others along gendered and sexual lines, and to negotiate belonging in different communities and institutions.
 The first half of the chapter summarizes prominent research in this area.
 Topics covered include struggles over labeling practices, discursive constructions of sexual authenticities, and the role of language and sexuality in the creation and reproduction of national ideologies.
 The second half turns to a detailed case study of language and sexual politics among lesbians in Israel.
-The chapter describes how the women in question use particular linguistic practices to construct distinct sexual selves, and, in the process, challenge prevailing Israeli sexual norms.
+The chapter describes how the women in question use particular linguistic practices, such as variation in Hebrew gender morphology, to construct distinct sexual selves, and, in the process, challenge prevailing sexual norms in Israel.
 The discussion also highlights future directions for language and sexuality research, focusing on the importance of an adequate theory of power.

 This chapter considers the relevance of cultural discourses to speakers’ indexing of recognizable “lesbian” identities.
 It begins with a discussion of the ideological discourses that lesbian women have been found to draw upon in their interactions, explaining key aspects of lesbian culture and experience.
 It then provides a survey of linguistic research into lesbian discourse, offering an account of the mostly Western studies conducted to date.
 A critical discussion of the prevalence of “butch” and “femme” identities is provided, with the inclusion of data from the author’s ethnographic fieldwork with a lesbian community of practice.
 The chapter demonstrates that these normative notions carry symbolic value in the construction of some lesbian identities, but also argues—through an account of studies looking at same-sex-identified women who identify with categories other than lesbian—for research that looks beyond the white, middle-class, Western women who so far dominate work in this area.